-Whether you’ve graduated from college with a top-paying major this past May or you’ve been out of school for a couple of years, adjusting to the real world — AKA #adulting — can be tough, if not terrifying.
+Whether you’ve graduated from college with a top-paying major or you’ve been out of school for a couple of years, adjusting to the real world — AKA #adulting — can be tough, if not terrifying.
 That’s why we’re hooking you up with a checklist of things you should be doing as you attempt to get situated in the workforce:

 If words aren’t enough, browse this list of 18 movies to watch for career inspiration (in case your Netflix queue isn’t already long enough).
 The films might help you decide on a career path or motivate you as begin your job search.